ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

 > Hi there!
 My name's Lupa and I've been playing osu actively since 2014.
 I've followed tournaments like OWC since then but have been especially involved in 4/5 digit tournaments since 2021, playing in about 35 tournaments myself and hosting 3 with a 4th on the way.

-[Lupa](https://osu.ppy.sh/users/4722369) stepped up to the of admin for 5WC 2024, as well as selecting the beatmaps that players can use in their matches (a process known as *mappooling*).
+[Lupa](https://osu.ppy.sh/users/4722369) stepped up to the role of administration for 5WC 2024, as well as selecting the beatmaps that players can use in their matches (a process known as *mappooling*).

 ---